 An interview with Eileen Noon about her beloved husband Sam Noon, a Malaya and Thailand Veteran with a significant connection to Auckland Museum's Anzac Day ceremonies.

-This year is the first time Poppy Day has been postponed since 1922.
+2020 was the first time Poppy Day was postponed since 1922.
 Read about it's history here.

 Discover the new, often humorous, language that was used to describe the miserable, dangerous and peculiar world that WW1 soldiers found themselves in.

-In 2020 we are learning anew what distance and separation means.
+In 2020 we learned anew what distance and separation means.
 What can we learn from those separated from each other in crises past?